avelino/awesome-go/README.md

 - [Learn Go with 1000+ Exercises](https://github.com/inancgumus/learngo) - Learn Go with thousands of examples, exercises, and quizzes.
 - [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.
 - [Learning Go by examples](https://dev.to/aurelievache/learning-go-by-examples-introduction-448n) - Serie of article in order to learn Golang language by concrete applications as example.
-- [Learning Golang - From zero to hero](https://milapneupane.com.np/2019/07/06/learning-golang-from-zero-to-hero/) - Getting started with golang for beginner.
 - [package main](https://www.youtube.com/packagemain) - YouTube channel about Programming in Go.
 - [Programming with Google Go](https://www.coursera.org/specializations/google-golang) - Coursera Specialization to learn about Go from scratch.
 - [Saving a Third of Our Memory by Re-ordering Go Struct Fields](https://qvault.io/golang/struct-field-ordering-memory/) - How inefficient field ordering in Go structs.